The Connection Between Insomnia And Addiction

 - OR -

-Co-occurring sleep disorders and substance use disorders are very treatable, and a multi-disciplinary approach that simultaneously addresses both disorders has proven to be particularly successful.
-If you’re someone that has been struggling with insomnia and uses drugs or alcohol in an attempt to “fix” your disorder, contact a dedicated treatment provider today.
+Co-occurring sleep disorders and SUDs are very treatable, and a multi-disciplinary approach that simultaneously addresses both disorders has proven to be particularly successful.
+If you’re someone that has been struggling with insomnia and uses drugs or alcohol in an attempt to treat insomnia, contact a treatment provider today.
 Know that you are not alone and that there are multiple treatment options available to you.